opringle/cayman-blog/_posts/2018-02-06-CNNLSTM_entity_recognition.md

 You can find the full training script here: [`ner.py`](https://github.com/opringle/named_entity_recognition/blob/master/src/ner.py).
 This model trained to an F1 score of 86.54 on an [Nvidia Tesla K80 GPU](http://www.nvidia.ca/object/tesla-k80.html) in 80 epochs.
 The hyperparameters were set to the default script values.

 The code can be found in [my github repo](https://github.com/opringle/named_entity_recognition), separated into iterators, metrics and the training script.
-You can find the trained model symbol and parameters in the results folder.

 ### Extensions